 The summer rain is usually welcome after scorching hot temperatures, humidity, and haze that build through Songkran, the traditional New Year celebration, in April.

-Bangkok in Summer
+Bangkok Summer Weather

 Bangkok is hot and rainy during the summer months, especially August.